Cvmcosta/ltijs/docs/provider.md

             },
             { staticPath: path.join(__dirname, '/views/') })
 ```
-The second parameter of the contructor, `database`, is an object with an `url` field, that should be the database url, and, ***if your database requires authentication***, a `connection` field, that must contain [MongoDB Driver's connection options](http://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html#connect).
+The second parameter of the contructor, `database`, is an object with an `url` field, that should be the database url, and, if needed, a `connection` field, that must contain [MongoDB Driver's connection options](http://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html#connect), like authentication information.

 The third parameter, `options`, allows you to configure a staticPath from where the express server serves static files, setup a local https configuration, setup the server logger, customize the server main routes, and configure cookie parameters: